SakeSushiBig/validcool/README.md

 To learn more, browse through the unit tests and use the extensive javadoc.

 ### asynchronous validations
 When creating or updating big entity objects, with ten upwards properties, it is very likely to encounter a long running validation process.
-When think of properties like usernames or facebook IDs the validation even requires IO operations.
-Therefore validcool porivdes us with asynchronous execution of validators and a simple synchronization mechanism.
+When we think of properties like usernames or facebook IDs the validation even requires IO operations (check if unique or exists).
+Therefore validcool porivdes us with the asynchronous execution of validators and a simple synchronization mechanism.
 The following example shows how to design and validate an entity class with validcools asynch package:

 ```java